apache/mesos/docs/quota.md

 If there are multiple frameworks in a role with quota set, the standard wDRF algorithm determines framework priority inside this role.

-The default wDRF allocator considers only unreserved and non-revocable resources as applicable towards quota.
+The default wDRF allocator considers only non-revocable resources as applicable towards quota.

 <a name="failover"></a>
 ## Failover